smbilal/CourseProject/README.md

 >The data set captures each varaible in one column.
 A row corresponds to only one observation per subject per activity.
 The measurement variables are all in their respective columns.

+>The script is created and tested successfully in 'Rstudio - version Version 0.98.507 – © 2009-2013 RStudio, Inc.'.
+The OS is 'Windows 7 Home Premium - SP1'